MartinMSPedersen/Breakthrough-Web/README.md

 - Play against the engine as White or Black, watch engine-vs-engine, or play a friend hot-seat.
-- **Analyse mode** — the engine evaluates the current position continuously and shows its best line.
 - Adjustable search depth, four color themes, board flip, undo.
 - The AI runs in a Web Worker, so the interface never freezes while it thinks.